Criminal Defense Lawyers In Westminster, MD

 If you are arrested and have to appear for a bail review hearing, hire an attorney immediately to appear on your behalf.
 Many defendants sit in jail longer than they have to or receive higher bails because they did not hire an attorney to represent them at the bail review.
 Also – and this is very important – if you are in jail, do not discuss the facts of your case with other inmates or while speaking on the phone.
 Anything you say can be used against you, and the state’s attorney’s office is recording and listening to your phone calls.
 Wait until your attorney comes to see you before discussing the facts of your case.

-Step Three: Hire an attorney immediately or make application to the public defender’s office.
-A public defender will represent you at little or no cost.
+Step Three: Hire our Westminster Maryland criminal defense lawyers & Baltimore criminal attorneys immediately.
 A private attorney, however, will charge you a fee.
 Fees vary from lawyer to lawyer and from case to case.
 Most people who use the public defender’s office do so because they cannot afford a private attorney.
 Perhaps the biggest reason for hiring a private attorney is that the public defender’s office is very busy.
 Their budgets have been cut, and their resources are severely limited.
 Public defenders usually do not have the same amount of time to devote to your case that a private attorney will have.
 Also, because of their heavy workloads and limited resources, public defenders are often not as accessible to you as a private attorney is.
 Public defenders are competent criminal attorneys, but they should be consulted only when you absolutely cannot afford to pay a private attorney.

 Step Four: Discovery.
 The legal process of “discovery” is the process whereby your attorney files various motions compelling the state’s attorney’s office to disclose all of the evidence the state intends to use against you at trial.
 Photographs, video tapes, audio tapes, witness statements, fingerprints, and other forensic information must be provided to your attorney.
 Unlike television and the movies, there are usually no surprises at trial because of the discovery process.
 Similarly, your case is not likely to be the next CSI episode.
 Much of the technology that you see on CSI-type shows does not exist.